notahelpdesk/sql-snippets/delta-scripts/Readme.md

-# SQL Snippets
+# SQL Snippets - delta-scripts

-SQL code snippets to make life easier.
-These are all specific to MS SQL Server

-## delta-scripts

 This folder has scripts to simplify the creation of delta scripts for creating and updating databases.
 There are snippet files for the following editors